 Rev 1: Updates based on off-line discussions with commenters

 Rev 2: Additional updates based on exchange via email reflector.
-Removal of CIDs 10187, 11473, 11474, 11475
+Removal of CIDs 10187, 11473, 11474, 11475.

 Rev 3: Updated references in editor instructions in table to correct revision.
 Revised resolution to CID 10510 with edits to Clause 9.4.2.36

-Rev 4: Added green tags plus wording change to remove normative language in one defintion.
+Rev 4: Added green tags plus wording change to remove normative language in one defintion

 Interpretation of a Motion to Adopt